 - Asian Food Courts: $8-12 will buy you a complete, hot, and flavorful plant-based meal at most Asian food court vendors.

-Look at the lowest price-range filter on our directory and explore the listings.
+Look at our budget vegan restaurant listings and explore the options.
 The hidden gems are often the most frequent visitors’ favorites — small, community-focused spots where the food is made with love and sold without premium markups.